RBAC or ABAC: Which is Better? Enforcing Risk-Adaptive Access Control in the Cloud

 RBAC is particularly well-suited for these use cases:

-• Functional Security: Controlling which functional areas in a given application does a given user have access to.
-Example: In a purchase order management system, only Managers can approve a PO request.
-The permission “Approve” is granted to a Manager role and all users belonging to that role will be able perform that action.
+- Functional Security: Controlling which functional areas in a given application a given user will have access to.
+Example: In a purchase order management system, only managers can approve a PO request.
+The permission “Approve” is granted to the manager role, and all users belonging to that role will be able to perform that action.

-• Manage Access to the Administrative Portions of an Application: Examples: In distributed computing systems like Snowflake, which users have access to Operate and Create Warehouse, and Monitor Usage.
-You want to limit the users who have administrative permissions to set up databases and objects.
+- Manage Access to the Administrative Portions of an Application: Examples: In distributed computing systems like Snowflake, manage which users have access to operate and create warehouse, and monitor usage.
+You want to limit users with administrative permissions to set up databases and objects.
 In these cases, roles are the appropriate mechanism to grant access.

-• Chargeback Model in Modern Data Clouds: For example: Large enterprises typically track costs and credit consumption back to the business unit that incurred it, based on actual usage.
-In this use case, it is easier to create a compute instance specific to a business unit and allow access to operate that instance only to the business unit specific role.
+- Chargeback Model in Modern Data Clouds: Example: large enterprises typically track costs and credit consumption back to the business unit that incurred it, based on actual usage.
+In this use case, it is easier to create a compute instance specific to a business unit and allow access to operate that instance only for the business unit-specific role.
 This role is then assigned to only users in that business unit.

-In general, RBAC serves well when the native platform is built using the RBAC engine and there are no complex data access requirements.
-Furthermore, the RBAC model helps enterprises meet regulatory requirements such as HIPAA, SOX, SOC2, and ISO 27001 easily, as this depends on visibility to prove the information is handled according to security and confidentiality standards defined by the job role of the user in the enterprise.
-But RBAC does not scale when the requirements are dynamic in nature, customers end up creating a role per business requirement and that leads to role explosion.
-ABAC is a more flexible and extensible model to handle the dynamic real-time nature of such authorization.
+In general, RBAC serves well when the native platform is built using the RBAC engine, and there are no complex data access requirements.
+Furthermore, the RBAC model helps enterprises meet regulatory requirements such as HIPAA, SOX, SOC2, and ISO 27001, as this depends on visibility to prove the information is handled according to security and confidentiality standards defined by the user's job role in the enterprise.
+But RBAC does not scale when the requirements are dynamic in nature; customers end up creating a role per business requirement, and that leads to role explosion.
+ABAC is a more flexible and extensible model that can handle the dynamic real-time nature of such authorization.

 ABAC